 The hallmark of emerging risks is that the content of such risks cannot as yet be reliably assessed – especially on the underwriting side with respect to our treaty portfolio.
 Such risks evolve gradually from weak signals to unmistakable tendencies.
 It is therefore vital to detect these risks at an early stage and then determine their relevance.
 For the purpose of early detection we have developed an efficient process that spans divisions and lines of business and we have ensured its linkage to risk management.
 Operational implementation is handled by an expert working group assembled specially for this task.
 The analyses performed by this working group are used Group-wide in order to pinpoint any necessary measures (e. g. the implementation of contractual exclusions or the development of new reinsurance products).
 By way of example, the risks associated with possible climate change are analysed by this working group.
 Global warming would have implications not only for natural perils, but also for human health, the world economy, agriculture and so on.
 These problematic issues may also be relevant to our treaty portfolio – in the form not just of risks but also opportunities, e. g. through increased demand for reinsurance products.
 Other emerging risks include nanotechnology, resource scarcity and supply chain risks.

 Strategic risks derive from a possible imbalance between the corporate strategy of the Hannover Re Group and the constantly changing general business environment.
 Such an imbalance might be caused, for example, by incorrect strategic policy decisions, a failure to consistently implement the defined strategies and business plans or an incorrect allocation of resources.
 We therefore regularly review our corporate strategy in a multi-step procedure and adjust our processes and the resulting guidelines as and when required.
-The Group Strategy was reviewed in the previous year and the revised corporate strategy was unveiled to investors at the Investors’ Day held in London on 23 October 2014.
 We have defined performance criteria and indicators for the operational implementation of the strategic guidelines; these are authoritative when it comes to determining fulfilment of the various targets.
 With the “Strategy Cockpit” the Executive Board and responsible managers have at their disposal a strategy tool that assists them with the planning, elaboration and management of strategic objectives and measures and safeguards their overall perspective on the company and its strategic risks.
 In addition, the process for the management of strategic risks is assessed annually as part of the monitoring of business process risks.

 Reputational risks refer to the risk that the trust put in our company by clients, shareholders, employees or the public at large may be damaged.
 This risk has the potential to jeopardise the business foundation of the Hannover Re Group.
 A good corporate reputation is therefore an indispensable prerequisite for our core business as a reinsurer.
 Reputational risks may arise out of all business activities conducted by the Hannover Re Group.
 Reputational damage may be caused, inter alia, by a data mishap that becomes public knowledge or financial difficulties on account of an underwriting risk.
 In addition to the risk identification methods already described, we use a number of different techniques for risk minimisation, such as our defined communication channels (e. g.
 Crisis Communication Guideline), a professional approach to corporate communications, tried and tested processes for specific crisis scenarios as well as our established Code of Conduct.